EgorovYuri/EgorovYuri/README.md

-- 👋 Hi, I’m @EgorovYuri Russia, Moscow.
+- 👋 Hi, I’m @EgorovYuri.
 Languages: Russian, English
 - 👀 I’m interested in programming, machine learning and analytics.
 Currently focus on Python, but have experience coding on Javascript and C#.
 - 🌱 I’m currently learning Math(Probability theory/Math.
 Statistics, Linear Algebra), Algorithms, Object-Oriented Programming, Async programming, ML algorithms, Data processing and Visualisation on Python.
 - Focusing on geting the internship and studying.